 How do I apply for the GENECO Mentor Programme?

-The next Mentor Programme will start in February 2018, you will receive information on the webpage as well as email.
+The next Mentor Programme is mandatory and will start 2019 and, you will receive information on the webpage as well as email.

 Do I get a certificate from the GENECO Mentor Programme?